leangjia/blender_docs/trunk/blender_docs/manual/grease_pencil/visual_effects/glow.rst

    Luminance
       The glow light illuminates the entire object.

+      Threshold
+         Limits the colors affected by the glow light.
+(A value of 1 means no colors affected.)

    Color
       The glow light only affect a single color.

-Color
+      Select Color
-   When Color Mode is selected, allows to select a single color to apply the glow light.
+         Allows to select a single color to apply the glow light.

-Threshold
-   When Luminance Mode is selected, limits the colors affected by the glow light.
-   (A value of 1 means no colors affected.)

 Glow Color
    Defines the glow color.